ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-livereload/README.md

 When changes are detected, a reload is triggered to **all connected clients** - so all browsers having `$yourapp` will reload the application.
 The reload is `#`-aware, meaning the current displayed route in your single-page UI5 app is kept steady.

+## HTTP/2 support

+The middleware supports HTTP/2 automatically, when the UI5 server is started with the --h2 option.
+It uses the same SSL key and certificate, either set using the --key and --cert options, or using the default ~/.ui5/server/server.key and ~/.ui5/server/server.crt.

 ## Misc/FAQ

 yep, cross-browser, cross-platform.